yassato/BIO373/GWAS/README.md

 # Teaching materials for the GWAS practice

 The set of source codes to prepare input files and slides for BIO373 GWAS practice.
-To prepare course materials,
+To prepare course materials and run GWAS/GS of rice agronomic traits,
-1. Impute genotypes using BEAGLE (./preprocessing/)
+1. Impute genotypes using BEAGLE (./preprocessing/PLINK2VCF2BEAGLE)
-2. Covert the imputed vcf into a numeric format of GAPIT input (.data/)
+2. Covert the imputed vcf into a numeric format of GAPIT input (.data/GAPIT_GenoPrep.R)
 3. Run GAPIT using "GAPIT_practice.R"